What do the Parisians think?

 Paris in Fall / Autumn is another ‘Shoulder season’ for tourism, best of off-peak and peak all rolled into one with a fair amount of rainfall but nothing too heavy!

 Winter is the season of love and Paris is the city of love, what do you get when you add those two together?
 A perfect match!
 Winter in Paris meaning hand holding, wrapped up in scarves, exploring the city by walking through the beautiful intertwining picturesque streets in the crisp winter air.
 A romantic river cruise in Paris would be the perfect place to propose or to share a romantic moment.
-There’s plenty of activities to do in winter in Paris including Christmas markets along the Champs-Elysées and in La Défense and you can even go ice-skating on the Eiffel Tower!
+There’s plenty of activities to do in winter in Paris including Christmas markets along the Champs-Elysées and in La Défense and you can even go ice-skating under beautiful lights at the Grand Palais!